laflemme21/SBS-intern-AI-adress-treatment/README.md

-Of course, here is the translation of the README file into English, with the original formatting preserved.
+This readme applies to the `address decomp project` zip file, the `experimenting` folder contains previous versions of the program

 # SBS-intern-AI-address-treatment